futoin/specs/draft/ftn8_security_concept.md

 This is default method to be used for most cases.

 * Service redirects Client to AuthService with special parameters, identifying
-    1) requesting Service and 2) required security level
+    1) requesting Service (deduced from HMAC key ID) and 2) required security level
     3) random token associated with Client (must not be sensitive information)
     4) hmac signature made with Shared Secret.
 ** The data sent as regular FutoIn request message, encoded in JSON+Base64 and appended to AuthService URL